greenelab/czi-rfa/proposal.md

 We will evaluate the extent to which this is true for low-dimensional representations of the HCA's single-cell transcriptomes.
 We describe two experiments using data proposed by Arjun Raj's group (Collaborative Network), but any HCA benchmark datasets with similar properties will be suitable.

-The Raj lab proposes to generate data related to cardiomyocte differentiation from fibroblasts.
+The Raj lab proposes to assay cardiomyocte differentiation from fibroblasts.
 The driving transcription factors for this process have been identified [@doi:10.1016/j.cell.2010.07.002].
-A latent space vector between these two cell types should capture the key transcription factor networks (Gata4, Mef2c, and Tbx5).
+A latent space vector between these two cell types should capture the key transcription factor (TF) networks (Gata4, Mef2c, and Tbx5).
-To calculate this vector we will subtract the latent space projections of human fibroblasts from cardiomyocytes.
+To calculate this vector we will subtract the latent space projections of fibroblasts from cardiomyocytes.
-We will compare the gene composition of this differentiation vector to target calls from cistrome [@doi:10.1093/nar/gkw983], which are available for each of these TFs.
+We will compare the gene composition of this differentiation vector to TF-target calls from cistrome [@doi:10.1093/nar/gkw983], which are available for each of these TFs.

 Latent space arithmetic can also generate new hypothetical data.
-We will test the extent to which these models can predict the results of perturbations using perturbation data that Arjun Raj's lab is generating with homogenized cell types.
+We will test the extent to which these models predict the results of perturbations using data that Arjun Raj's homogenized cell type data.
 For each perturbation, we will hold out one or more cell types and map the rest into the latent space.
 Subtracting the latent space vector of included cell types from those after perturbation will produce a perturbation vector.
-We will add the perturbation vector to one of the cell types for which the perturbation was withheld to generate synthetic data, and we will compare the results to the actual held out data to determine the prediction error.
+We will add the perturbation vector to a withheld cell type to generate synthetic data and compare the synthetic and observed results to determine the prediction error.
-Comparing all results for low-dimensional methods to the baseline method of analogous transformations in raw gene expression space allow us to determine the extent to which these approaches predict perturbations.
+Comparing low-dimensional methods to a baseline of analogous transformations on raw gene expression can reveal whether or not these approaches more accurately predict perturbations.

 #### Rheumatic Disease Evaluation

-We will input signatures from low-dimensional projections into existing techniques [@doi:10.1186/s13059-016-1070-5 @doi:10.1093/bioinformatics/btv015] that decompose bulk data with cell type signatures and evaluate concordance with ground truth on Aim 2's simulated dataset.
+We will input signatures from low-dimensional projections into existing techniques that decompose bulk data with cell type signatures [@doi:10.1186/s13059-016-1070-5 @doi:10.1093/bioinformatics/btv015] and evaluate concordance with ground truth on Aim 2's simulated dataset.
-Comparing performance across decomposition techniques allows us to measure each method's ability to define bulk-relevant signatures from single cell data.
+Comparing performance with multiple decomposition techniques allows us to benchmark methods' abilities to define bulk-relevant signatures from HCA data.
 We will also use signatures to decompose the rheumatic disease compendium (Aim 2).
 This compendium includes studies of highly-targeted therapeutics (e.g., a monoclonal antibody to IFN-gamma in the context of systemic lupus erythematosus [@doi:10.1002/art.39248]).
 We will use low-dimensional representations to determine what cell-types change in proportion during the reduction of this cytokine or if the IFN-inducible expression is preferentially altered in one cell type.
 At this stage, we will use such analyses to identify cases where methods disagree, with the aim of selecting a set to directly probe in future experiments (beyond the one-year timeline) to produce periodic ground-truth benchmarks.
-Real and simulated datasets will be disseminated as they are developed via periodic release on Zenodo or a similar platform.

 ### Statement of commitment to share

 We commit to sharing proposals, methods, data, and code publicly under open licenses.
 We understand that our proposal will be shared if it is funded: we [shared it publicly under a CC-BY license](https://github.com/greenelab/czi-rfa) as it was written.

-## References (non-doi)
+## References (Attached)
-1. Smolensky, P. Information processing in dynamical systems: Foundations of harmony theory.
-In D. Rumelhart and J. McClelland
-(Eds.), Parallel distributed processing, vol. 1, chapter 6, 194–281.
-Cambridge: MIT Press (1986).
-4. Gregor, K., Danihelka, I., Graves, A., Rezende, D. J., Wierstra, D. DRAW: A Recurrent Neural Network for Image Generation.
-ArXiv150204623 Cs Stat (2015).
-5. Osokin, A., Chessel, A., Carazo Salas, R. E., & Vaggi, F. GANs for Biological Image Synthesis.
-ArXiv170804692 Cs Stat (2017).
-6. FaceApp - Free Neural Face Transformation Filters.
-Accessed 2017-08-24. https://www.faceapp.com
-7. Way, G. P., & Greene, C.S.
-Extracting a Biologically Relevant Latent Space from Cancer Transcriptomes with Variational Autoencoders. bioRxiv. https://doi.org/10.1101/174474 (2017).
-8. Liao, Q., Leibo, J. Z., Poggio, T. Learning invariant representations and applications to face verification.
-Advances in Neural Information Processing Systems 26 (2013).

 ## Biosketch (Attached)